 Summer is coming (and we have big plans!).
-But first, a glorious long weekend is straight ahead—baseball games, live music, good eats, museum exhibits, outdoor exploring and more are on the docket.
+But first, a glorious long weekend is straight ahead—baseball games, good eats, museum exhibits, outdoor exploring and more are on the docket.
 Here's what's in store in the Raleigh area for Memorial Day weekend!

 Dedicated at Lake Benson Park in 2013, the Garner Veterans Memorial was designed to honor all veterans, especially those who died during conflict and war.
 The monument features rows of tall, engraved concrete slabs flanking the Walkway of Honor—a brick path engraved with the names of servicemen and servicewomen.
 Smaller, north-facing slabs bear the names of Garner-area residents.
 While there, visitors can also read a historical narrative about the wars and conflicts in which the U.S. has been involved, and a scannable QR code gives access to a audio tour created in 2020.
 The design and build was done by local architect Mon Peng Yueh and artist Thomas Sayre.

 You'll never need an excuse to indulge in good barbecue in the City of Oaks, but a long holiday weekend practically demands it—luckily, there's plenty to go around.
-The just-opened Sam Jones BBQ is serving up old-school, whole hog Carolina 'cue in downtown Raleigh, and a more new-school grade of barbecue at Christopher Prieto's Prime Barbecue in Knightdale (opened in 2020) brings together the flavors of Texas, North Carolina and Kansas City in the best way possible.
+The recently opened Sam Jones BBQ is serving up old-school, whole hog Carolina 'cue in downtown Raleigh, and a more new-school grade of barbecue at Christopher Prieto's Prime Barbecue in Knightdale (opened in 2020) brings together the flavors of Texas, North Carolina and Kansas City in the best way possible.
 The two critically acclaimed spots have earned praise that pits both among America's best new 'cue joints (and the out-the-door lines at both restaurants prove it!).